Kyle LeDuc

-LeDuc has also raced in Championship Off-Road Racing, Stadium Super Trucks, and TORC: The Off-Road Championship.
+LeDuc had also raced in Championship Off-Road Racing, Stadium Super Trucks, and TORC: The Off-Road Championship.

 Racing career

 After growing up in mountain bike racing, during which he won various downhill championships, LeDuc switched to desert racing.
 In 1999 and 2000, he ran the SCORE International Laughlin Desert Challenge and scored the Baja 2000 Class 8 win during the latter.
 In 2002, he began short course off-road competition; at the age of 20, he was the youngest driver in active off-road competition at the time, which gave him the nickname "The Kid".
-The next year, he won the Prolite World Championship at Crandon International Off-Road Raceway, followed by the Championship Off-Road Racing Pro Lite title in 2004.
+The next year, he won the Pro Lite World Championship at Crandon International Off-Road Raceway, followed by the Championship Off-Road Racing Pro Lite title in 2004.
 In addition to competing in Pro Lite, he worked as a spotter and assistant for his father Curt's Pro 4 truck.
 While Curt was competing in the Dakar Rally, the younger LeDuc assembled his own Pro 4 chassis using components from his father's truck and was encouraged by Pro Lite sponsor Rockstar Energy to move into the higher class.

 LeDuc made his Pro 4 debut in 2008, winning three times in his first season.
 In 2009, he began racing in the Lucas Oil Off Road Racing Series and Traxxas TORC Series, finishing second in the latter's championship.
 He also won the 2009 BorgWarner Cup at Crandon and 2010 Lucas Oil Challenge Cup; the latter is a race between Pro 2 and Pro 4 trucks.
 After finishing runner-up in the 2010 and 2011 LOORRS standings, LeDuc won the 2012 championship by 14 points over brother Todd LeDuc with seven victories, six of which were consecutive to start the season.
 He also won his second Challenge Cup.

 In 2012, LeDuc conducted testing for the Stadium Super Trucks ahead of their inaugural season in 2013.
 He debuted in the series at the 2013 finale in Las Vegas; he won his heat race but finished last in the final after being involved in an accident.
 Two years later, LeDuc returned to SST for the Grand Prix of Long Beach and X Games Austin 2015.
 He finished tenth in Long Beach after starting fourth.
 At the X Games, he set the second-fastest time in qualifying, followed by finishing runner-up in his heat and ninth in the main.
 In 2016, he ran the SST weekend at the Sand Sports Super Show; after finishing seventh in the Friday night race, he was involved in a crash in the Saturday heat race that resulted in Tyler McQuarrie flipping onto his roof, which was followed by placing on the podium in the feature in third.